 - it will allow us to develop a more effective communication strategy, most importantly through the design of a professional website and a common design identity for our revamped newsletter, the Twitter account, etc.

 - on a continuous basis, it will allow us to facilitate meetings and introduce more people to our way of approaching ageing and technology.
-For instance, we can subsidize our annual meetings with small but decisive amounts to cover costs for meals and drinks.
-So far, the annual meetings have been possible because the organizers have managed to secure some funding from their respective organizations.
+For instance, we can subsidise our annual meetings with small but decisive amounts to cover costs for meals and drinks.
+So far, the annual meetings have been possible because the organizers have managed to secure some funding from their respective organisations.
 This model is not sustainable and poised to run up against limits when meetings are getting bigger.

 - on the longer run, we are planning on travel subsidies for early career researchers to attend our annual meetings.
 In how far this is feasible depends on the number of members we have in the future.

 We will publish a financial report each year that specifies all our earnings and spending, including a justification of our spendings.

-At the risk of stating the obvious – the work of the executive board and the committees will continue to be completely voluntary (in fact, it is stipulated in our bylaws that our executive members cannot receive a renumeration in any form).
+At the risk of stating the obvious – the work of the executive board and the committees is completely voluntary (it is stipulated in our bylaws that our executive members cannot receive a renumeration in any form).

 Where do I have to transfer the membership fees?

-In October 2022 you will receive an invoice with all the necessary information on how to transfer your membership fees.
+In October each year you will receive an invoice with all the necessary information on how to transfer your membership fees.

 How can I quit being a member?